-Grading of the Creative Project/Thesis
+Grading of the Optional Creative Project/Thesis

-All projects/theses must be completed within one year of the date of the accepted proposal.
+If the optional project or thesis is selected, it must be completed within one year of the date of the accepted proposal.
 The creative project/thesis culminates in a public presentation and an oral defense.
-The creative project/thesis is graded on a pass/fail basis.
+The optional creative project/thesis is graded on a pass/fail basis.
 In the event of a failing grade, students may resubmit their work within 90 days of the decision.

-Students are required to enroll in COM 595 for 3 credits in the term following successful completion of COM 590.
+Students who select the optional creative project or thesis are required to enroll in COM 595 for 3 credits in the term following successful completion of COM 590.
 Students who fail to successfully complete COM 595 - CREATIVE PROJECT/THESIS SEMINAR II in the term following completion of COM 590 - CREATIVE PROJECT/THESIS SEMINAR I must reenroll in COM 595 for one credit in consecutive terms.